jouissances/jouissances.github.io/_posts/2018-05-16-first_step.markdown

 I have many others, but I'm sure that I might be preaching to the choir here.
 I'm also very opinionated about the importance of design in creating impactful products, which is why I'm also enrolled in a UX Design course.
 After my Flatiron graduation, I would like to find a Junior Developer position where I'm also allowed to be flexible and participate in the UX research team, or vice versa.
 I would like to find a job that provides me with a much better financial resource, future prospect, and autonomy when it comes to learning continuously.
 I would love to find a job that allows me the freedom to work remotely, preferably with a small, capable, and ambitious team.

 In 5 years' time, I hope to be able to also build a remote digital agency that focuses on creating impact for SMEs and non-profits.

+There are many things I'm not confident about — such as the hiring climate in Singapore by the time I graduate, the discrepancy between the advertised salaries on bootcamps and the actual salaries which local companies are willing to offer.
+I would even be lying if I was to say that I'm perfectly confident that everything will go easy during this bootcamp, especially with the GMT +8 timezone and 3AM study groups.

+But here's to never giving up.